kthenurseone/coinmooner_upvote_bot/README.md

 </p>

 ## About
-Dextool Trend bot makes your token trending on dextools.
+Coinmooner Upvote bot makes your token trending on [coinmooner](https://coinmooner.com/)

 If you are interested message me on Telegram [@kthenurseone](https://t.me/kthenurseone).